Ifena-Xia/paddleocr-htr-ancient-chinese/README.md

 ## Which script do I use?

 Everything you run lives in `current/`.
-The other folders are history: `experimental/` is the development trail, `legacy/` holds the original 2.x scripts that no longer run on PaddleOCR 3.x.
+The other folders are history: `legacy/` holds earlier working versions that `current/` supersedes, kept so the lineage stays legible; `experimental/` holds development attempts that never produced importable output.

 | Your situation | Use |
 |---|---|